cornellev/MobileDash2023/README.md

 The PowerBatteryDAQ.jsx file denotes the code for the middle column of the dashboard.
 Much like SpeedWidget.jsx, it imports the Text module and uses StyleSheet to complete the frontend.
 The data displayed is collected from DAQ.

 The MapWidget.jsx file denotes the code for the rightmost column of the dashboard.
 It display's the car's current position on a map.
 The component imports the "MapView" module from the "react-native-maps" library.
 It also uses StyleSheet to style how the map view looks like in CSS.

-Application Architecture: Backend

-# Challenges
-1. One challenge we encountered was finding a way to develop the app in a landscape orientation.
-We solved this issue by using the StyleSheet module's transform to rotate components by 90 degrees so that while we created the widgets in a portrait orientation, the app is used in landscape.

-# Testing

-# Semester Work